 - Reliance on vendors with immature infrastructure may be unable to provide service, impacting its customers

-Outsourcing is based upon fundamental principles, that when applied at the outset, result in an effective, successful relationship.
+Outsourcing is based upon fundamental principles, that when applied at the outset, resulting in an effective, successful relationship.
 The first of these basic principles is for the buyer to determine the scope of services and the metrics (for the performance levels) it wants from the supplier.
 This is the only way a buyer can comfortably turn over its process to the supplier and ensure value generation, which also ensures accountability from the supplier.
-It must be done upfront, before the contract is signed.
+It must be done upfront before the contract is signed.

-A sure cause of failure in an outsourcing relationship is for the buyer to let the supplier dictate services and performance levels as well as inadequate description of scope and boundaries for component of the service.
+A sure cause of failure in an outsourcing relationship is for the buyer to let the supplier dictate services and performance levels as well as an inadequate description of scope and boundaries for components of the service.
 This can lead to a supplier providing something that was not agreed upon and then charging a premium for it, or the supplier not providing something the buyer assumed it would be getting for the price it is paying.
 For example, in an outsourced human resources (HR) function, the buyer must adequately describe the scope of services the supplier is to provide (does it include payroll, administration of benefits, procurement of new benefit options, recruiting, retirement benefits?).

 Recently the pendulum of corporate identity has swung away from vertically integrated mega-corporations to agile, heavily outsourced entrepreneurial organizations.
 As with any business strategy, however, what works for one company does not necessarily work for another.
 A decision to outsource more of a company's business processes should reflect the long-term goals of the company, not the latest trends in the business community.

 The general idea behind outsourcing is for a company to do what it does best and let the experts do the rest.
-Few companies take this radical of an approach, choosing instead to outsource only the nonessential processes.
+Few companies take this radical of approach, choosing instead to outsource only the nonessential processes.
 Essential non-core processes, then, stay in-house, unless outsourcing offers a strategic advantage.
 Generally, cost savings alone is not reason enough to begin outsourcing a service.
 Sound reasons include one or more of the following:

 - A well-developed outsourcer market that offers advanced technology, specialized professional expertise, significant capital investments, or innovative solutions and techniques that the company cannot match.